6.16 Emergency hostels and shelters — Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs)

 "Emergency Hostels and Shelters" mean temporary accommodation provided to people experiencing homelessness.
 Typically, these are individuals in crisis seeking temporary supports pending resolution of the issues that gave rise to the emergency.
 It does not include residents of interval or transition homes for abused women or victims of family violence (see Directive 3.2: Residential arrangements for more information).

-The amount of financial assistance provided to recipients in emergency hostelsand shelters depends on the nature of their community accommodation:
+The amount of financial assistance provided to recipients in emergency hostels and shelters depends on the nature of their community accommodation:

-• those who are retaining permanent community accommodation for which they have continued cost receive an amount for basic needs and shelteror board and lodging, depending on their circumstance
+- those who are retaining permanent community accommodation for which they have continued cost receive an amount for basic needs and shelter or board and lodging, depending on their circumstance

-• those who do not have or are not retaining community accommodation receive an amount for basic needs only
+- those who do not have or are not retaining community accommodation receive an amount for basic needs only

 Eligible recipients may also be provided applicable benefits including a Special Diet Allowance, Pregnancy/Breast-feeding Nutritional Allowance, Remote Communities Allowance, Special Boarder Allowance, Advanced Age Allowance or Transition Child Benefit.

-The living arrangements of applicants or recipients who are staying at an emergency shelter but maintaining community accomodation should be assessed in the same manner as any other applicant or recipient, i.e. based on their community accommodation (see Directive 6.3: Shelter and Directive 6.4: Board and lodging for more information).
+The living arrangements of applicants or recipients who are staying at an emergency shelter but maintaining community accommodation should be assessed in the same manner as any other applicant or recipient, i.e. based on their community accommodation (see Directive 6.3: Shelter and Directive 6.4: Board and lodging for more information).

 Where a recipient has already received financial assistance for basic needs and shelter upon entry to an emergency hostel, no new assistance will be issued for the same benefit month.
-Continued eligibility for shelter allowance in the following month will depend on the client’s circumstances with respect to his or her community accomodation.
+Continued eligibility for shelter allowance in the following month will depend on the client’s circumstances with respect to his or her community accommodation.

 Recognizing that, in most circumstances, recipients will move to permanent accommodation at the beginning of a month, basic needs and shelter or board and lodging amounts can be issued for any month in which a recipient is maintaining or transitioning into a community residence.